Stofbrew/endoflife/index.md

 ## 2. Organise a funeral or memorial service – first week

 <p class="au-callout" aria-label="Callout description1">
 The person who organises the funeral is responsible for paying for it.
-Before you sign documents with funeral directors, make sure you've requested a quote, and know how you are going to pay for the funeral.
+Before you sign documents with funeral directors, make sure you've requested a written quote, and know how you are going to pay for the funeral.
 </p>

-In the first week after someone dies you will likely have to organise the funeral or memorial service.
+A funeral or memorial service usually happens between 1 and 4 weeks after someone dies.

 Every funeral is different, and when organising a funeral there are many things to consider.
 Using a funeral director can help to make this easier.
 They will help you with:
 - organising the service including speeches